John-McClane/wp-experience-api/README.md

 2. Site level administration page for users autorized to set the LRS at the site level.

+## Release History

+See the [releases pages](https://github.com/John-McClane/wp-experience-api/releases) for a history of releases and highlights for each release.

 == Changelog ==

 = 1.2.00 =